MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/custom-game-servers.md

 As part of that call, each game mode defined has a minimum and maximum number of players.
 Servers which are general purpose (non-multiplayer) should set the minimum to **1**, while the maximum should be based upon the expected load the server instance can support.

 Thorough testing should be done to compute a reasonable value for this.
-A Best Practice is that servers should *not* be pushed to 100% of their theoretical load, so that unanticipated spikes do not cause issues.
+A best practice is that servers should *not* be pushed to 100% of their theoretical load, so that unanticipated spikes do not cause issues.
 The PlayFab developer relations team can help to advise on this, if needed.

 With those steps complete, you are now ready to launch your own game server instances, using the [StartGame](xref:titleid.playfabapi.com.client.matchmaking.startgame) API call.

-To first check to see if there are any active instances the Player can join, you can call [Matchmake](xref:titleid.playfabapi.com.client.matchmaking.matchmake), which will return all the connection information needed for the Client to join the instance, including a server authorization ticket which the server instance needs to use with the [RedeemMatchmakerTicket](xref:titleid.playfabapi.com.server.matchmaking.redeemmatchmakerticket) call, to validate with the PlayFab service that the user should be allowed to join.
+To first check to see if there are any active instances the player can join, you can call [Matchmake](xref:titleid.playfabapi.com.client.matchmaking.matchmake), which will return all the connection information needed for the client to join the instance, including a server authorization ticket which the server instance needs to use with the [RedeemMatchmakerTicket](xref:titleid.playfabapi.com.server.matchmaking.redeemmatchmakerticket) call, to validate with the PlayFab service that the user should be allowed to join.

 That completes the server definition.
 One more step which is required is that the game modes be defined for the server, so that the matchmaker can put players into appropriate game sessions.
 At least one game mode must be defined for each server build.
 This is done using the [ModifyMatchmakerGameModes](xref:titleid.playfabapi.com.admin.matchmaking.modifymatchmakergamemodes) API call.